Cutter compensation explained.

 Although Heidenhain cutter compensation or Heidenhain cutter comp looks different.
 In the programme it functions in exactly the same way.

 This means that when you input the data for your cutting tool in your offset table you can use the diameter or the radius of the tool.
 This depends on your settings.
-My experience is that most people use the diameter but be sure to check if you are on a new machine.

 When people talk about cutter compensation G code they may say “cutter comp G code” it’s often shortened.